lsst/analysis_tools/doc/lsst.analysis.tools/getting-started.rst

 **atools**

-| Metric classes go in here.
-One off metrics and very simple metrics go into analysisMetrics.py.
-Sets of metrics go into their own file, i.e. psfResidualMetrics.py

-| Shared code between plots and metric goes in here.
-Try to have as much of this as possible so that nothing changes between the plots and their associated metrics.
-| I.e. shapeSizeFractionalDiff.py.

-| Plotting classes go in here.
-One off plots and very simple plots go into analysisPlots.py Sets of plots go into their own file, i.e. skyObject.py.
+| Metrics and plots go in here.
+Similar plots and metrics should be grouped together into the same file, i.e.
+skyObject.py which contains various plots and metrics that use sky objects.

 **contexts**